How do I get released from detention during my immigration case?

 How does someone post a bond?

 The person who pays the bond needs to have legal status.
-He or she is called the obligor and is the only person who can ask for the bond money back at the end of the case.
-The obligor should first call the Office of Detention and Removal and ask for the Bond Officer.
+He or she is called the “obligor” and is the only person who can ask for the bond money back at the end of the case.
+The obligor should first call the Office of Enforcement and Removal and ask for the Bond Officer.
 If the Bond Officer is not there, the obligor should leave a message with your name and A number.
-Then the obligor must bring a bank check or money order in the amount of the bond to:
+Then the obligor must bring a bank check or money order in the amount of the bond payable to: “U.S. Department of Homeland Security"

 10 New England Executive Park